-- The major cutover of Segment 2, Phases 3 and 4, is scheduled to begin on March 13, 2022 and be completed on April 2, 2022.
+- The major cutover of Segment 2, Phases 3 and 4, was cancelled as a result of the March 10, 2022 safety incident and has been re-scheduled to begin on May 2, 2022 and be completed May 22, 2022.
+A cutover readiness meeting is scheduled for Monday, April 18, 2022.
 Rail Operations will single track through the approximately seven (7) mile section to improve contractor access and productivity during the three-week period. - BBII's re-baselined schedule for the remaining signal work shows a total of fifteen (15) cutover phases remaining; the cutovers are scheduled into eleven (11) discrete periods, which indicates that in three cases more than one cutover phase is occurring at the same time. - The JPB revised the contractual requirements for completion of Interim Milestone 1 in the Electrification contract to exclude one crossing which is under UPRR control and still incomplete.
 This will allow the Milestone to be accomplished while the UPRR issue is being resolved.
 Completion of Interim Milestone 1 will allow the JPB to proceed with the testing of EMUs in Segment 4 and allow the Electrification contractor to satisfy that contractual requirement. - Installation of conduit and foundations for signal and wayside power cubicles (WPC) continues in all Segments. - Design work continues for specific grade crossings.